kminartz/kminartz.github.io/_pages/about.md

   <dt>Dec 20, 2023</dt>
   <dd>

-  I presented our work on neural simulators for cellular dynamics at the Cellular Potts model workshop in Leiden.
+  I presented our work on neural simulators for cellular dynamics at the cellular Potts model workshop in Leiden.

   </dd>